Okdak-Sempai/FileComparisonF/README.md

 There is 2 main methods.
 - compareFiles() that compares literally byte per byte.
 This is slower one but technically the most accurate one.
 - compareFilesCluster() that uses Clusters of 4096 bytes.
 This is the faster one but technically less accurate

+# V2 Upgrades

+There's a loop for multiple comparisons.
+To end the code you can press 0.